SachaCardonna/SachaCardonna.github.io/_pages/codes.md

 - Unstructured meshes;
 - Wave breaking treatment with dynamic switching strategy.

 During Ali Haidar's Ph.D., he implemented in WaveBox François Vilar's a posteriori stabilization methods for 1D Saint-Venant equations coupled with a floating object.
-During my internship and my Ph.D., I implemented the monolithic subcell DG/FV convex property preserving schemes for 1D Saint-Venant equations.
+During my internship and Ph.D., I implemented the monolithic subcell DG/FV convex property preserving schemes for 1D Saint-Venant equations.
 One of the main goals of my future work is to implement them for the two-dimensional case with a floating object.

 For more informations, contact [Fabien Marche](https://imag.umontpellier.fr/~marche/).